BlasBenito/myWebsite/content/post/01_home_cluster/index.md

 lo      loopback  unmanaged  --
 ```

 When checking the IP of the device with ```bash ifconfig``` it should yield `10.42.0.1`.
-Any other computer in the `cluster` network will have a dynamic IP in the range `10.42.0.1/24`
+Any other computer in the `cluster` network will have a dynamic IP in the range `10.42.0.1/24`.

 Further details about how to set a shared connection with `NetworkManager` can be found in [this nice post by Beniamino Galvani](https://fedoramagazine.org/internet-connection-sharing-networkmanager/).

-## Installing OpenSSH in the PC and uploading SSH key to GitHub
+## SSH setup

-My PC, as the director of the cluster, needs `SSH` running. `SSH` (**S**ecure **Sh**ell) is a remote authentication protocol that allows secure connections to remote servers that I will be using all the time to manage the cluster.
+My PC, as the director of the cluster, needs an `SSH client` running, while the NUCs need an `SSH server`. [`SSH` (**S**ecure **Sh**ell)](https://www.ionos.com/digitalguide/server/tools/ssh-secure-shell/) is a remote authentication protocol that allows secure connections to remote servers that I will be using all the time to manage the cluster.
 To install, run, and check its status I just have to run these lines in the console:

 ```bash
 sudo apt install ssh